Assistant Professor of Music

 2006 “Corpo-Realities: Keepin’ it Real in ‘Music and Embodiment’ Scholarship.”
 Current Musicology, No. 82 (Fall 2006), 61-80.

-2012 “The Improvisative,” in The Oxford Handbook of Critical Improvisation Studies, edited by George Lewis and Ben Piekut.
-Oxford University Press, forthcoming
+2014 “The Improvisative,” in The Oxford Handbook of Critical Improvisation Studies, edited by George Lewis and Ben Piekut.
+Oxford University Press.

-2011 “People, Don’t Get Ready: Improvisation, Democracy, and Hope” in People Get Ready: The Future of Jazz in Now, edited by Ajay Heble and Robert Wallace.
-Duke University Press, forthcoming.
+2013 “People, Don’t Get Ready: Improvisation, Democracy, and Hope” in People Get Ready: The Future of Jazz in Now, edited by Ajay Heble and Robert Wallace.
+Duke University Press.

-2008 "Identity for Sale: Glenn Miller, Wynton Marsalis and Cultural Replay in Music."
+2008 “Identity for Sale: Glenn Miller, Wynton Marsalis and Cultural Replay in Music.”
 In Big Ears: Listening for Gender in Jazz Studies, edited by Nichole Rustin and Sherrie Tucker.
-Durham: Duke University Press, 2008.
+Duke University Press.

 2008 Sounding Out: Pauline Oliveros and Lesbian Musicality, by Martha Mockus.
 In Critical Studies in Improvisation/Études Critiques en Improvisation, Vol. 4 (2) (December 2008).

-2011 “Gender.”
+2013 “Gender.”
 In Grove Dictionary of American Music, second edition, edited by Charles Hiroshi Garrett.
-Oxford University Press, forthcoming.
+Oxford University Press.

 2011 “Brass Bands, Orchestras, and Dance Bands, 1919-1942.”
 In Encyclopedia of African American Music, edited by Emmett G. Price III, Tammy L. Kernodle, and Horace J. Maxile.
-Westport, CT: Greenwood Press, forthcoming.
+Greenwood Press.

 2011-2013 Provost’s Postdoctoral Scholar in the Humanities, University of Southern California.